Uintatherium: Classification

-Uintatherium was initially regarded by Marsh as a brontothere.
-However, similarities to proboscideans (elephants and their extinct relatives) were noted by various authors and lead Cope to classify it as a member of that group.
-While he acknowledged Marsh's reasoning, he nonetheless believed that it stemmed from "unusual sources", and that the "absence of incisor teeth no more relates these animals to the Artiodactyla than it relates the sloth to the same order [...] the presence of paired horns no more constitutes affinity to the ruminants than it does in the case of the 'horned-toad'."
+Early on, similarities between Uintatherium and proboscideans (elephants and their extinct relatives) were noted by various authors and lead Cope to classify it as a member of that group.
+While Cope acknowledged Marsh's reasoning for placing it in Proboscidea, he nonetheless believed that it stemmed from "unusual sources", and that the "absence of incisor teeth no more relates these animals to the Artiodactyla than it relates the sloth to the same order [...] the presence of paired horns no more constitutes affinity to the ruminants than it does in the case of the 'horned-toad'."
 It has since been recognized that similarities to proboscideans are likely the product of convergent evolution (evolved independently).
 In 1881, Henry Fairfield Osborn assigned Uintatherium to the order Dinocerata.
 At the time, dinocerates were believed to be part of Amblypoda, a group uniting an assortment of basal (early-diverging) ungulates from the Paleogene, and were sometimes referred to as "dinoceratous amblypods".

 The group Amblypoda has since fallen out of use and is generally regarded as polyphyletic, meaning that it is an unnatural group consisting of an assortment of distantly related clades.
 Dinocerata, however, has persisted, though the precise relationships of the order have been the subject of debate.
 Relationships with South American native ungulates (SANUs), specifically xenungulates, have been suggested, in part due to perceived similarities to Carodnia.
 In 1998, Spencer G. Lucas and Robert M. Schoch supported the complete removal of both clades from Ungulata.
 If dinoceratans and xenungulates are indeed related, they may constitute the mirorder Uintatheriamorpha.
 Lucas and Schoch, in 1985, noted that the teeth of uintatheriamorphs are similar to those of the "anagalid" Pseudictops.
 Pseudictops might be related to modern lagomorphs (rabbits, hares, and pikas), and would thus, as the same authors commented in 1998, be "[...] tantamount to identifying uintatheres as giant horned bunnies [...]".
 It has since been asserted that no strong evidence for this relationship exists, and that the similarities observed may have evolved independently, due because of how small and specialized anagalids are and the unlikelihood of them evolving into something like dinoceratans.
 In 1997, Malcolm McKenna regarded Uintatheriamorpha as a synonym of Dinocerata, though did not elaborate.
 Bruce J. Shockey and Federico Anaya Daza, in 2003, rejected the use of the term Uintatheriamorpha, considering the supporting data too weak.
-A 2015 analysis by Benjamin R. Burger, presented at the annual meeting of the Society of Vertebrate Paleontology, not only recovered a monophyletic Uintatheriamorpha (consisting of Carodnia + Dinocerata), but placed them immediately basal to the artiodactyl/perissodactyl split.